silverstripe/silverstripe-testsession/README.md

 The session is persisted in a file which is generated upon starting the session.
 As long as this file exists, the test session is considered in progress, both in web browsers and command-line execution.
-By default, the file is stored in the webroot under `TESTS_RUNNING.js`.
+By default, the file is stored in the webroot under `TESTS_RUNNING-<id>.js`.
+The `<id>` value is a random token stored in the browser session, in order to make the test session specific to the executing browser, and allow multiple people using their own test session in the same webroot.

 The module also serves as an initializer for the [SilverStripe Behat Extension](https://github.com/silverstripe-labs/silverstripe-behat-extension/).